Taking care of your first ant colony!

 Diet: mainly seeds, insects, sugar liquids

-Messor barbarus is a species in the subfamily Myrmicinae.
-They are also called the harvester ant. because they are known to accept various types of seeds and grind them into a paste which they then feed to the larvae and the queen.
-They are fairly easy-going and undemanding to their conditions, making them an ideal strain for patient beginners.
-However, they are sensitive to stress, especially to vibrations.
-So make sure they are in a quiet place (not next to a door, for example)
+Messor barbarus is a species in the Myrmicinae subfamily.
+They are also called the harvester ant because they are known to accept various types of seeds and grind them into a paste, which they then feed to the larvae and the queen.
+They are relatively easy-going and have few demands on their surroundings, making them an ideal species for patient beginners.
+However, they are sensitive to stress, particularly vibrations.
+So make sure they are placed in a quiet location (not next to a door, for example)

 Contents of the starter set